thoolihan/python_with_make/README.md

 # Python with Make
 Simple project to see how to setup python with make, especially when using virtual environments

+If you're using as an example, you probably want to look at the [Makefile](Makefile)

 ## Running
 ```
 make test